 Medication can help treat esophagitis caused by the herpes virus.
 Over-the-counter pain relievers may help ease the pain.
 Your healthcare provider will also likely prescribe one of three antiviral drugs:

 - valacyclovir (Valtrex)

 People with healthy immune systems usually respond quickly to treatment and improve within a few days.
-Those with more complicated medical conditions may be slower to heal due to an impaired immune system.
+People who have certain medical conditions may need more time to heal.

 Scarring from the inflammation can sometimes make it difficult to swallow.
 A more serious, life threatening complication is esophageal perforation, which is a medical emergency.